Label Distribution Protocol (LDP)

 LDP Overview

-• Per-interface label space is used for interfaces that use interface-specific resources for label allocation such ATM VCIs.
+• Per-interface label space: Used for interfaces that require interface-specific resources for label allocation, such as ATM VCIs.

 There is always one LDP session between two label spaces.
 If per-platform label space is used, there is only one LDP session between two LSRs independent of the number of links between them.
 However, for each link there might be a LDP Hello adjacencies.